gbrault/scipy/README.md

 * JOD_SLEEP: set the callback pace
 * JOD_GIT_URL: the url from which the "notebook" is cloned
 * JOD_AK: the API KEY
+* JOD_USER: the user of this container
+* JOD_PRODUCT: the product showcased in this container